jiaheng-guo/jiaheng-guo.github.io/_pages/cv.md

   * CUDA

 * Cooking
-  * Baked Potato, Beef with Tomato, Scrambled Eggs, Boiled Water, etc.
+  * Baked potato, Beef with tomato, Scrambled eggs, Boiled water, etc.
   * The Ultimate Secret: You should add more seasonings

 * Pet Sitting
-  * I gave my parents' cat a lot of food and it gained a lot of weight
+  * I fed my parents' cat with a lot of food and it gained a lot of weight
   * Cats love ice cream

 <!-- Publications